 - After 1994 West Glamorgan no long existed as a county and the organisation took steps towards establishing itself as an independent advocacy project.
 By doing this the organisation had to apply for funding and was successful in getting National Lottery Funding from 1996 – 2002.

-- In 2007 the Forum changed its name to Your Voice Advocacy Project and today and is going from strength to strength with the procurement of new funding for exciting new projects to support people with learning disabilities.
+- In 2007 the Forum changed its name to Your Voice Advocacy Project and today and is going from strength to strength with the procurement of new funding for exciting new projects to support people with a range of disabilities.

 - Until January 2018 YVA was funded to deliver advocacy by the Big Lottery and Lloyds Foundations, but changes in the law made it difficult to get funding for advocates this way.
 Local Authorities were expected to provide their clients with an advocate, so YVA is now almost wholly funded by contracts with Swansea and Neath Port Talbot.